Devisrisamidurai/Devops/cmhz22hso000202jv9fkmgjts.md

 > ***Minikube (kubectl) reads the YAML file and identifies it as a Deployment(kind: Deployment) and creates a Deployment object named hello-K8s.
 Spawns 2 pods based on the template.
 Each pod runs a container from hello-k8s:latest listening on port 9090 and keeps monitoring; if a pod dies, it restarts one to maintain 2 running pods.***

 Okie, let’s start deploying to K8s..
-Open your **WSL terminal** and **create a user without sudo privileges** because its safer to run the minikube outside root account.
-To start the cluster, simply type
+Open your **WSL terminal** and **create a user without sudo privileges** because its safer to run the minikube outside the root account.
+To start the cluster, simply type: **minikube start**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1763051193877/579f73fc-e19b-4896-9d76-457775d9a4df.png align="center")